Chapter One (1)

 The contents of this work including, but not limited to, the accuracy of events, people, and places depicted; opinions expressed are fiction.
 If there is any resemblance to any of the listed above, it is pure coincidence.

 Small and tender fingers gripped unto the slim length of a quill as it attempted to make steady and clear words from shaky letters on a parchment.
 The fingers and the coach quarrelled long; both stubborn to fulfill its task.
 Light streamed unto the parchment, on the small suit case, on small laps, from the slightly cracked window blind, letting in a small contrast to the rather dark coach.

 "What so serious about, darling?" a deep voice asked from the other side of the coach.

-The dark figure who just spoke flinched, as he could feel and almost definitely see the made out gray of the little eyes in the dark, as it threw him a glare.
+The dark figure who just spoke flinched; as he could feel and almost definitely see, the made out grey of the little eyes in the dark; as it threw him a glare.
 The dark figure knew his little lady remained angry; as he had numerously in one day, annoyed her and the sun was yet to set on his sins.

 He had always felt that way about her or better yet, she had always been that way.
 The air around her never quite seemed playful even as she played.
 One would always worry not to offend her.
-The coach stopped, signaling his time to face death; as they had arrived their destination.
-He hurried out of the coach to open her side of the coach door, but the coach man had beat him to it.
-He, like every one in his household, showed more loyalty to her than they ever did him.
+The coach stopped, signalling his time to face death; as they had arrived their destination.
+He hurried out of the coach to open her side of the coach door, but the coachman had beaten him to it.
+He, like everyone in his household, showed more loyalty to her than they ever did him.

 The coach doors opened and little silver rested shoes came first as it graced the stone paved grounds.
 Hair, white enough to make snow hide in shame, demanded attention, as it flowed down a small back adorned by a cream lace-on-satin dress.
 Dark brows framed angry gray eyes on a silky almost pale face.